giovanniconte8/node-red-contrib-sap-hana/README.md

 * Feature added : New node type `table_insert` for inserts receiving an array of objects (from http-in node)
 * BIG CHANGE/INCOMPATIBILITY : Node type names have changed/simplified and may be found in different group `sap hana` now.

-v1.1.1 - Feature added : New node type `saphanatablemonitor` with configurable interval and query that may be used to monitor when #no-of-records in a table is changing
+v1.1.1 - Feature added : New node type `table_monitor` with configurable interval and query that may be used to monitor when #no-of-records in a table is changing

-v1.0.5 & v1.0.6- Readme update : User has to be SCHEMA OWNER or to have HDI ADMIN user priviledges (not the users seen in XSA Environment *_RT, *_DT)

-v1.0.4 - Readme fix

-v1.0.2 - Feature added : Insert in msg.payload an Array of sql script commands (Example flows updated also)

-v1.0.1 - INSERT, UPDATE, DELETE and other SQL script sql commands work

 Install